peterjinchristiansen/17-Regex-Tutorial/Develop/gist-template.md

     match: ' '

 '.' refers to any single character

+`^[a-z0-9_\.-]+`

+    Referring to this part of the regex again, the '\.' in combination with the preceding '^' symbol means this string may begin with a period.
+The '\' is an escape symbol, nullifying any other meaning the '.' has.

 '\D', '\W', and '\S' refers to the inverse of their lowercase counterparts